Wednesday, January 28, 2009

 So let's be clear, in the object-based Ada language, the object is data defined, instantiated and processed by functions in the package, and not the package itself.

 Interestingly, it all goes back to some of my previous musing of how State Stinks!
 Certainly the most stinkiest form of state would be static, globally accessible state.
-I have to hold my nose!

 I could go on but I have said all that I need to say about this matter.
 And I release the incarcerated designer from his cell, we all have skeletons in our closet and besides my job is not to find out what and why but how.
 How to fix this software and move it into the future.
 So far I am the one who is falling short of his goals.